hrayson/hrayson/README.md

 # 💫 About Me:
 I am a postdoctoral researcher at the [Hôpital Femme Mère Enfant](https://www.chu-lyon.fr/hopital-femme-mere-enfant) and Institut des Sciences Cognitives (CNRS) in Lyon.
 The main focus of my research is on neurocognitive development underlying social perception and social interaction, as well as the effects of early social experience on socio-cognitive and affective functioning.
-I use multimodal techniques including electroencephalography (EEG), eye-tracking, behavioural observation, magnetic resonance imaging (MRI), longitudinal research designs, and advanced statistical methods.<br><br>👩🏻‍🎓 PhD in Developmental Cognitive Neuroscience, 2017, University of Reading<br/><br>👩🏻‍🎓 MSc in Developmental Psychopathology, 2012, University of Reading<br/><br>👩🏻‍🎓 BSc in Psychology, 2010, University of Warwick<br/><br><br>👩🏻‍💻 Interested in:<br>* neurocognitive and socioemotional development<br>* early social experience and adversity<br>* social perception and interaction<br>* developmental and parental psychopathology<br>* EEG, MRI, eye-tracking, and behavioural observation<br/><br/>
+I use multimodal techniques including electroencephalography (EEG), eye-tracking, behavioural observation, magnetic resonance imaging (MRI), longitudinal research designs, and advanced statistical methods.<br><br>
+👩🏻‍🎓 PhD in Developmental Cognitive Neuroscience, 2017, University of Reading<br/>
+👩🏻‍🎓 MSc in Developmental Psychopathology, 2012, University of Reading<br/>
+👩🏻‍🎓 BSc in Psychology, 2010, University of Warwick<br/><br>
+👩🏻‍💻 Interested in:<br>
+* neurocognitive and socioemotional development<br>
+* early social experience and adversity<br>
+* social perception and interaction<br>
+* developmental and parental psychopathology<br>
+* EEG, MRI, eye-tracking, and behavioural observation<br/>

 ## 🌐 Socials: